The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: The grand-canonical potential in

 where:

 We assume a phenomenological temperature dependence of $T_{phen}^{cr}$ of the form

 and determine the coefficients a,..,e, see table II, by comparison with lattice gauge calculations.

 This new parametrisation leaves the asymptotic limit of the gluon pressure unchanged.
 The rescaling is now a function of the temperature assuming that the quark-antiquark excitation depend on the temperature of the medium.
 The parametrisation is taken to be polynomial.
+It turns out that the fit required to go up to the third order in temperature expansion, the third and second order of expansion being especially of importance for the large temperature agreement with the lattice results.
 The term in $T^{-1}$ does not depend on the quark-gluon interaction.
 It increases the pressure at low temperature and compensates partially for the fact that only four types of mesons ($\pi$, K, $\sigma$, $a_0$) are taken into consideration at the moment.
 In Fig. \ref{efftemp} we compare the different reduced temperatures for pure Yang-Mills, from \cite{Haas:2013qwp} Eq. \ref{eq:rescaling} and from our approach Eq. \ref{Température réduite}.
 We see that our reduced temperature $t_{phen}$ is higher at low temperature (where hadrons are the relevant degrees of freedom ) but comes close to the effective temperature of \cite{Haas:2013qwp} around the phase transition temperature.
 It tends to the pure Yang Mills reduced temperature for high temperatures, as it should, because asymptotically we expect a plasma of noninteracting quarks and gluons.